Kyriosity/read-write/README+/software/QA/README.md

 # Software &mdash; Quality Assurance

-Development's frivolous, fleeting, and expanential spirit makes the programming inherently and largely error-prone.
+Frivolous, fleeting, and expanential spirit makes the programming inherently and largely error-prone.

 Software is pure abstraction ether (or simulation), where breaking changes are as close as the fingers to the keyboard.
-You can always roll back and there's always a gap till delivery to production (for last-minute fixes or bug introduction).
+Any swell of coomits can  roll back and there's always a gap till delivery to production (for last-minute fixes or bug introduction).

 ## What are errors &mdash; Reminder